PaddlePaddle/Serving/README.md

 If you need install modules compiled with develop branch, please download packages from [latest packages list](./doc/LATEST_PACKAGES.md) and install with `pip install` command.

-Packages of Paddle Serving support Centos 6/7 and Ubuntu 16/18, or you can use HTTP service without install client.
+Packages of paddle-serving-server and paddle-serving-server-gpu support Centos 6/7 and Ubuntu 16/18.

+Packages of paddle-serving-client and paddle-serving-app support Linux and Windows, but only support python2.7/3.6/3.7.

+Recommended to install paddle >= 1.8.2.

 <h2 align="center"> Pre-built services with Paddle Serving</h2>